tum-esi/SEEMQTT/Code/ESP32/IBE/ibe_esp32/README.md

 # Identity Based Encryption (IBE) for ESP32
 We present here a practical IBE implementation, which requires GMP and PBC libraries, for ESP32 board.
 Cross-Compilation of GMP and PBC libraries is required to first be done.
+User can cross compile this libraries or can simply used precompiled libraries.
+## Cross-Compilation
-## 1. Cross-Compilation GMP library (version 6.2.0) for ESP32
+### 1. Cross-Compilation GMP library (version 6.2.0) for ESP32
 GMP is a free library for arbitrary precision arithmetic, operating on signed integers, rational numbers, and floating-point numbers.
 1. you need to download the GMP library source code from here: https://gmplib.org
 2. after unzip the library, create a text file  and save it as e.g. cross-compile-esp32.txt.